 3. Labour Complaint Through NHRC Office

-Workers can visit the office of National Human Rights Commission directly to submit the printed complaint form, document copies and any supporting document (as explained in previous option).
+Workers can visit the office of the National Human Rights Commission directly to submit the printed complaint form, document copies and any supporting document (as explained in the previous option).

 NHRC Office is located in Fereej Abdulaziz (Nasser Bin Khalid intersection, Behind Doha Petrol Station, Otabi Tower) Here is the NHRC Location Map.

 How To Check The Status Of A Labour Complaint?

 Once you have made a complaint and received the reference number, you can check the status on the Ministry of Labour website or the Amerni mobile app.